alexloomis/markov/README.md

 # Markov Tutorial

-Let X<sub>n</sub> denote the nth state of a Markov chain with state space ℕ.
+Let Xₙ denote the nth state of a Markov chain with state space ℕ.
 For x ≠ 0 define transition probabilities

 p(x,0) = q,